cakephp/docs/en/core-libraries/collections.rst

 Not all data is meant to be represented in a linear way.
 Collections make it easier to construct and flatten hierarchical or nested structures.
-Creating a nested structure where children are grouped by a parent identifier property is easy with the ``nest()`` method.
+Creating a nested structure where children are grouped by a parent identifier property can be done with the ``nest()`` method.

 Two parameters are required for this function.
 The first one is the property representing the item identifier.
 The second parameter is the name of the